Where do kids eat free near me? All the places children can get free food

-Parents wondering 'where do kids eat free near me?' will be relieved to know that there are lots of restaurants and eateries offering free food for kids this summer.
+Where do kids eat free and how can you get your hands on free food for your little ones?
+Parents will be relieved to know that there are lots of restaurants and eateries offering free food for kids this summer.

 Spending has gone up for many families as they try to pull out all the stops to keep the kids entertained and fed for the next six weeks.